ansible-community/ansible-build-data/8/porting_guide_8.rst

   we have not heard about anyone using them in those setups.
-Hence, these modules are deprecated, and will be removed in community.general 10.0.0 in case there are no reports about being still useful, and potentially noone that steps up to maintain them (https://github.com/ansible-collections/community.general/pull/6493).
+Hence, these modules are deprecated, and will be removed in community.general 10.0.0 in case there are no reports about being still useful, and potentially no one that steps up to maintain them (https://github.com/ansible-collections/community.general/pull/6493).

 community.hashi_vault